Christians & Curses Video

 “....the curse causeless shall not come.”
 (Proverbs 6:2)A curse must have a reason to come upon a Christian.
 That reason is sin.
 In order to remove the generational curse, we must remove the sin from our lives.
 The blood of Jesus has paid the price, it will cleanse us and set us free.

 One thing we have discovered by visiting the Courts of Heaven with thousands of people is that curses are not the only thing passed on from our ancestors.
-A few others are:
+A few other things passed down are:

 If you would like to learn how to hear more from the Holy Spirit and operate in the Courts of Heaven, there is a “Hearing from God” course at the Academy to get you started!